MaterializeInc/materialize/doc/user/content/sql/alter-source.md

 ## Context

-### Adding PostgreSQL subsources/tables
+### Adding subsources to a PostgreSQL or MySQL source

-When adding subsources to a PostgreSQL source, Materialize opens a temporary replication slot to snapshot the new subsources' current states.
-After completing the snapshot, the table will be kept up-to-date, just as all other tables in the publication.

-Note that using a combination of dropping and adding subsources lets you change the schema of the PostgreSQL tables that are ingested.
+Note that using a combination of dropping and adding subsources lets you change the schema of the PostgreSQL or MySQL tables that are ingested.

-### Dropping PostgreSQL subsources/tables
+### Dropping subsources from a PostgreSQL or MySQL source

 Dropping a subsource prevents Materialize from ingesting any data from it, in addition to dropping any state that Materialize previously had for the table